IDoCodingStuffs/python-doodles/freeform-log.md

 ### 7 PM
 Still no signs of loss going down.
 Let me try training the backbone immediately, with higher lr.

+### 11 PM
+After hours of trying to figure the memory issue with UNet, I gave up and found a pretrained model for brain MRIs.
+I will use that.
+And the thing took 200 epochs apparently ?!
+Guess I should be more patient.